freeradical13/freeradical13.github.io/index.md

 Plants have alternation of generations and they are [embryophytes][] which use embroys to nurture young sporophytes within the gametophyte.

 Plants are also called [land plants][] (or [terrestrial plants][]) because they live on or are closely related to [land][] which is a solid surface of the Earth not covered in water.
 Plants usually require soil for survival.

 [Soil][] is a part of land that usually has nutrients, minerals, water, gases, and organic matter.
+Soil forms from the weathering of rock, the remains of dead organisms (called [humus][]), and other organic material.
 [Topsoil][] is the uppermost layer of soil that has the highest concentration of organic matter.
+The most fertile topsoils are called [loams][].
 [Vegetation][] is a group of plants that cover soil.

 Plant [roots][] are organs that lie below soil and absorb water and minerals and anchor the plant into the soil.
 [Taproots][] have a single root extension into the soil while others are branched.
 Some roots have root hairs to increase surface area to acquire resources.
 Others without root hairs have a symbiotic relationship with attached bacteria to increase surface area to acquire resources.
 Rooted plants help an area avoid [erosion][] which is the removal of soil due to physical processes.
+Roots use [cation exchange][] by acidifying the solution with H<sup>+</sup> which displace mineral cations in the soil which the roots then absorb.
+[Phytoremediation][] is the use of certain plants (e.g. alpine pennycress) that extract harmful minerals for disposal.

+The soil immediately surrounding roots is called the [rhizosphere][] and may contain rhizobacteria which are bacteria that live in the rhizosphere.
+[Endophytes][] are rhizobacteria or fungi that live between plant cells.
+Nitrogen is an important macronutrient for plants taken up during the [Nitrogen Cycle][] and most if it comes from rhizobacteria which use nitrogen fixing to bring Nitrogen in from the air into ammonia or ammonium.
+[Crop rotation][] usually involves periodically planting legumes with rhizobacteria called Rhizobium that is particularly good at increasing Nitrogen concentration in the soil.

 Plant [shoots][] are everything above ground.
 The plant [stem][] lies above the soil (in general) and supports photosynthetic organs.
 Growth mostly occurs at the terminal tip called the [apical bud][].
 An [axillary bud][] may create a lateral branch, thorn, or flower.